legoboyvdlp/A320-family-liveries/README.md

 12. Source files for engines and fuselage have to end on -engine.xcf and -fuselage.xcf respectively

+# Installation
+Drag + drop the Liveries folder into your copy of the A320-family

 # Repo structure
 The .xcf source files live under `Sources/<variant>/<livery>/`.